Outing.golf

 One planning thread.
 One version.
 Everyone sees the same state.

-When the spreadsheet is still the right tool
+When a spreadsheet is still fine

 Related